 Buying a mattress for the two of you is a big decision.
 The quality of your sleep affects every aspect of your life, so it’s worth taking the time to talk with your partner about their sleep preferences and finding a mattress that’s going to meet both of your needs, without breaking the bank.

-Drop us a line in the comments below if you still have questions about the best mattresses for couples, or let us know about a mattress that you and your sleeping partner find particularly dreamy.
+Drop us a line in the comments below if you still have questions, or let us know about a mattress that you and your sleeping partner find particularly dreamy.